kiarashsedghigh/mumhors/README.md

-# muhors
+# MUM-HORS
-Maximum Utilization HORS (MUHORS) is a new implementation of HORS signature in which the utilization of private keys and public keys, is maximum.
+Maximum Utilization Multiple HORS (MUM-HORS) is a new implementation of HORS signature in which the utilization of private keys and public keys, is maximum.
 This is critical in situations where to reduce the signature size, we use small `k` but large `t` values